Question: Does no contact work differently with a dismissive avoidant ex, and what happens when you go no contact with a dismissive avoidant?

 Fearful avoidants: Anxious-avoidant children found separation from the mother distressing and confusing and acted conflicted and fearful when reunited with the mother.

 This is how no contact affects fearful avoidants.
-It provokes anxiety and confusion and makes them conflicted and fearful of reaching out or getting back with an ex.
+It provokes anxiety and confusion and makes them conflicted and fearful of losing an ex and also fearful of getting close.

 Dismissive avoidants: Dismissive avoidant children showed little to no separation anxiety and didn’t seem to need any comforting when the mother left or returned.